Metabolic Health & Weight-Loss Medicines Hub

 -

-Understand the safety and risks
+Understand the safety profile and risks before starting or during treatment.

 -

-Put muscle protection in place
+Put muscle protection in place — this is the most commonly overlooked element.

 -

-- Take notes from the guides, including questions about risks, monitoring, and long-term plans.
+Discuss options with your clinician — take notes from the guides, including questions about risks, monitoring, and long-term plans.

 Related Hubs